LoyolaChicagoBooks/distributedsystems/source/issues.rst

 Open Distributed Systems
 ----------------------------------------------------------

-- Are characterized by the fact that their key interfaces are published
+Are characterized by the fact that their key interfaces are published

+- e.g., HTTP Protocol, https://www.ietf.org/rfc/rfc2616.txt

-- Based on the provision of a uniform interprocess communication mechanism and published interfaces for access to shared resources
+Based on the provision of a uniform interprocess communication mechanism and published interfaces for access to shared resources

-- Can be constructed from heterogeneous hardware and software.
+Can be constructed from heterogeneous hardware and software.

 Concurrency
 ----------------------------------------------------------